Menu

 • Canine hepatitis is spread via infected saliva, faeces and urine.
 This virus also attacks many parts of the body and is therefore often fatal.
 Signs include fever, jaundice, inflammation/ clouding of the eyes, vomiting, diarrhoea and nervous signs (seizures and even coma).

-Nobivac Kennel Cough This vaccination assists in the prevention of respiratory disease caused by Canine parainfluenza (CPI) and Bordetella bronchiseptica (both mentioned previously, symptoms as above).
+Vanguard CC B Oral / CC 3 Intranasal This vaccination assists in the prevention of respiratory disease caused by Canine parainfluenza (CPI) and Bordetella bronchiseptica (both mentioned previously, symptoms as above).
 Immunity is achieved as early as 72 hours after vaccination.
 Vaccinations are given annually or before a period of anticipated risk (e.g. before boarding in a kennel).
 This vaccination can be given more frequently if the chosen boarding facility requires it.
-The vaccine is administered as drops into the nose.
+The vaccine is administered as drops into the nose or if a Vanguard Plus 5 is being administered as oral drops.

 Leptoguard A vaccine developed to aid in the protection from Leptospira bacteria.
 The bacteria affects dogs of any age damaging many body systems, the kidneys and liver in particular.
 Symptoms are fever, anorexia and jaundice.
 Illness is severe and usually fatal.
 Dogs that do recover can shed bacteria (in their urine) for months following recovery.
 Common sources of infection are rats and cows.
 Humans are also at risk of picking up Leptospirosis.
 The strain that affects dogs is usually only found in the north half of the north island, so if your dog has moved to Auckland from elsewhere it would pay to check that it has been vaccinated against this disease.
 We consider leptospirosis vaccination an essential component of our core vaccinations for dogs in Auckland

-Initial vaccinations can start at 6-9 weeks of age and are repeated every 3-4 weeks up to 16 weeks of age.
+Initial puppy vaccinations can start at 6-9 weeks of age and are repeated every 3-4 weeks until 16 weeks of age .
 It is important to have a final puppy vaccination at 16 weeks or older to ensure they have long term immunity to last them for 12 months.
 An annual booster vaccination is required to maintain immunity.
-If the period between vaccinations is more than 15 months, it is recommended to have a repeat booster for leptospirosis after 3 weeks
+If the period between vaccinations is more than 15 months, it is recommended to have a repeat booster for leptospirosis after 3 weeks.

 Please correct the errors above and try again.